minibolt-guide/minibolt/guide/bonus/bitcoin/electrs.md

 Electrs will now index the whole Bitcoin blockchain so that it can provide all necessary information to wallets.
 With this, the wallets you use no longer need to connect to any third-party server to communicate with the Bitcoin peer-to-peer network.

-* Ensure that electrs service is working and listening at the default `50001` and `50002` ports
+* Ensure electrs service is working and listening at the default `50001` and `50002` ports

   ```sh
   $2 sudo ss -tulpn | grep LISTEN | grep electrs